-- 1. A signed written grievance shall be reported to the respective Principal within three (3) school days of the incident. - 2.
-The Principal must complete their efforts to resolve the grievance within five (5) school days of the date of the grievance. - a.
-The Principal shall meet with all involved parties to discuss the issue(s). - b.
-The Principal shall keep a written record of their activities and findings. - c.
-The Principal shall provide a written response to the issues with their decision.

-- 3. If the Principal is unable to resolve the issue, the grievance may be brought by a parent, legal guardian, and/or student to the Superintendent within three (3) school days.
+- 1. A signed written grievance shall be reported to the respective Principal or department head within three (3) school days of the incident. - 2.
+The Principal or department head must complete their efforts to resolve the grievance within five (5) school days of the date of the grievance. - a.
+The Principal or department head shall meet with all involved parties to discuss the issue(s). - b.
+The Principal or department head shall keep a written record of their activities and findings. - c.
+The Principal or department head shall provide a written response to the issues with their decision. - 3.
+If the Principal or department head is unable to resolve the issue, the grievance may be brought by a parent, legal guardian, and/or student to the Superintendent within three (3) school days.
 The Superintendent will follow the procedures outlined in step 2 above. - 4.
 If the Superintendent is unable to resolve the issue, the grievance may be brought by a parent, legal guardian, and/or student to the School Board within three (3) school days.
 The School Board will hear the grievance at the next LWS Board meeting unless the Board shows good cause for a continuance, and render a written decision to the complainant within a reasonable time.